ibartomeus/CropPollinationModels/README.md

 # The question:

 We aim to provide a permanent and updated answer to the question: **"Which is the contribution of insect pollinators to crop production?"**.
-Using the [CropPol](https://github.com/ibartomeus/OBservData) database in combination with the best models identified in Reilly et al 2023, we provide a dynamic document that runs three types of models ...
+Using the [CropPol](https://github.com/ibartomeus/OBservData) database in combination with the best model identified in Reilly et al 2023, we provide a dynamic document that runs the full model and sumarize the effect sizes of all parameters.
 This dynamic document can be found here: [https://ibartomeus.github.io/CropPollinationModels](https://ibartomeus.github.io/CropPollinationModels).

 # Why?